meaghaneleanor/ods-theme/standards/architecture.md

 The code is broken out into 7 sections:

 1. **Settings**
-Global variables like font sizes, colour variables, etc. Settings for vendor frameworks like Foundation would also go here.
+Global variables like font sizes, colour variables, etc. This includes settings for vendor frameworks like Foundation.
+If you would like to define variables for re-use in a specific component, please keep it local to that component file, for ease of future maintenance.

 Note: these files should not generate actual CSS.

 2. **Tools**
-Globally available mixins, functions, etc.
+Globally available mixins, functions, etc. Like with settings, if you would like to define a mixin that will only be used in one component, please keep it in that component file.

 Note: these files should not generate actual CSS.

 3. **Generics**
-High level and far-reaching styles that should be minimally modified once they have been defined, such as resets, box model rules, etc.
+High level and far-reaching styles that should be minimally modified once they have been defined.
+This layer will probably look the same for every project you work on.

 4. **Elements**
 Bare unclassed HTML elements.
 These should only be element-level selectors, **not** classes or ids.

 5. **Objects**
-Non-cosmetic design patterns, such as wrappers, containers, layout systems, etc. Selectors here should have at most one class.
+Non-structured design patterns, such as wrappers, containers, layout systems, typography, and media.
+Selectors here should have at _most_ one class.

 6. **Components**
 Recognizable design patterns and UI pieces.
-Selectors here should have at least one class.
+Selectors here should have at _least_ one class.

-Note: Within Vue's component system, some of these styles may be contained within individual components.
-A good general rule of thumb: if deleting a Vue component requires deleting that style, that style should live within the component.
-However, consider whether you need to apply snowflake styles to that Vue component, or whether you should be reusing existing patterns

 7. **Overrides**
 Helper classes that should override all other patterns, for specific behaviours such as clearfixing, text alignment, etc.